DSPToolkit/webapp/README.md

 - a signal from a file, or
 - an expressions to generate signals directly.

-Afterwards, estimation of the power spectrum desnsity can get computed via periodogram or Welch's method.
+Afterwards, the app estimates power spectrum desnsity (PSD) via periodogram or Welch's method.

 ## Getting Started